dassana-io/enterprise-docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ## Using the docs

+Each top-level section of the doc corresponds to a service.
+When you add markdown files, you will need to also configure sidebars.js for your page to show up in the doc navigation.